A guide to creating custom components for low-coders within the Betty Blocks platform.

 When installed, the node_modules folder will appear in the file explorer.

-Basically, everything mentioned here can also be found in Betty Blocks CLI documentation on GitHub.
+Everything mentioned here can also be found in Betty Blocks CLI documentation on GitHub.

-Open the file package.json and see the dev script there.
-Type in the command
+- Open the file package.json and see the dev script there.
+Type in the command npm run dev which will start the development server.

-Create a new page in the page builder (ours is called ‘Open view’), go to its options, then choose ‘Local' in the component set options.
+- Create a new page in the page builder (ours is called ‘Open view’), go to its options, then choose ‘Local' in the component set options.
 This will use the component set you have published via your development server.

 In case you are hosting your component set: paste the URL you retrieved earlier and choose 'Custom' in the component set options of your page.
 Now you will see your hosted component set in the components overview of the page builder.

-4) As you can see our component set is live in our page builder, with only the 'hello world component present, let's change this and add our own custom component in the next section.
+4) As you can see our component set is live in our page builder, with only the “hello world” component present, let's change this and add our own custom component in the next section.

 Creating component & prefab